Alex-ZT-Li/ImageSegmentation-GUV_Encapsulation/README.md

     * Compile_Encap.m - Compiles all relevant vesicle data from the "Selected_mat_all" folder into one output file "Compiled_data_single.mat" in the "Processed_mat" folder.
 Note a vesicle diameter minimum value must be set here in the parameters.
 Defaults to 3 microns.

-        *Key Parameters for d)
+        * Key Parameters for data in Processed_mat
-bgshapes 	- list of background intensity values of each czi image. dia 	 	- list of diameter values in microns for each vesicle. encap 	 	- list of total encapsulated intensity values (e.g. intensity of the cargo (FITC-BSA)) encapcore 	- list of core encapsulated intensity values greenpixels 	- list of all pixel intensites for the encapsulated cargo (e.g. FITC-BSA) from each vesicle. redpixels	- list of all pixel intensities for the lipid channel from each vesicle (e.g. DOPC-RhPE) red_chan	- list of total intensity values from the lipid channel (e.g. DOPC-RhPE) pos 		- list of file numbers each vescile comes from (note might not match file names, confirm processing order) Xscale 		- Xscale value (micron/pixel) determined from the czi metadata.
+         ```
+         bgshapes 	- list of background intensity values of each czi image.
+         dia 	 	- list of diameter values in microns for each vesicle.
+         encap 	 	- list of total encapsulated intensity values (e.g. intensity of the cargo (FITC-BSA))

+         encapcore 	- list of core encapsulated intensity values

+         greenpixels 	- list of all pixel intensites for the encapsulated cargo (e.g. FITC-BSA) from each vesicle.

+         redpixels	- list of all pixel intensities for the lipid channel from each vesicle (e.g. DOPC-RhPE)

+         red_chan	- list of total intensity values from the lipid channel (e.g. DOPC-RhPE)

+         pos 		- list of file numbers each vescile comes from (note might not match file names, confirm processing order)

+         Xscale 		- Xscale value (micron/pixel) determined from the czi metadata.
+         ```

 e) RelEncap.m - Post processing code.
 Calculations the relative encapsulation for the core intensity and total intensity data.
 Outputs various figures and a "Rel_Encap_Single.mat" file.